International Guitar Competition & Festival Berlin

 The International Guitar Competition & Festival, Berlin, is a competition for classical guitarists from all over the world.
 The art director is the composer and guitarist Dang Ngoc Long.

-The participants cannot be more than 32 years old and have to play required pieces and freely chosen pieces from memory.
+Participants from all over the world, without age limit, may register for the competition.
+Selected candidates must go through the competition rounds, performing required pieces specified by the organizers as well as freely chosen works from different musical periods.

 The competition has occurred every two years since 2006, always in the capital of Germany.
 To date, there have been participants from many countries, including Austria, Belgium, Chile, China, Colombia, Denmark, Ireland, Italy, New Zealand, Peru, Poland, Russia, Spain, the United Kingdom, Vietnam, Belarus, Ukraine, Brazil, South Korea, France...